UETA Act & ESIGN Act

 - THERE MUST BE CLEAR CONSENT TO DO BUSINESS ELECTRONICALLY

 This stipulation is mainly for Business-to-Consumer transactions, where the customer may not always be clear what they are signing and why.
 Between businesses, consent to do business in this way is usually established easily during standard interactions.
-However, ESIGN and UETA protect consumers by stipulating that electronic records can be used to deliver information to consumers only if they:
+However, ESIGN and UETA protect consumers by stipulating that electronic records can be used to deliver information to consumers only if they complete a set of actions:

 - Receive certain disclosures (UETA Consumer Consent Disclosures);